-She says as the world faces a growing public health threat from drug-resistant bacterial infections, and that it is possible phage therapy could save lives, but more study is needed.
+She says as the world faces a growing public health threat from drug-resistant bacterial infections, it is possible that phage therapy could save lives, but more study is needed.

 "There have been several patients who have been treated with phage with promising outcomes, but as a scientist, a single case like ours, or even a collection of single cases, is not enough to prove that a therapy is active," Dr. Patel says.

 The next step in the study is to expand the clinical use of phage therapy on prosthetic-joint infections of the hip and knee.
 Mayo Clinic is launching a two-year clinical trial later this year to continue to evaluate phage therapy in the treatment of infectious diseases.

 The research was funded in part by the Congressionally Directed Medical Research Program (Work Unit Number A1427), Naval Medical Research Center, and by the Mayo Clinic CTSA through grant number UL1TR002377 from the National Center for Advancing Translational Sciences (NCATS), a component of the National Institutes of Health (NIH).

 Read more stories about advances in individualized medicine.